Network Security

 DNS queries first check the local host’s DNS cache to see if the results of a past query have been cached.
 This yields a huge improvement in performance since a network query can be avoided.
 If the cached name-to-address mapping is not valid, then the wrong IP address is returned to the program that asked for it.

-Modifying this cached mapping is called DNS cache poisoning, also known as DNS spoofing.
-In the general case, DNS cache poisoning refers to any mechanism where an attacker is able to provide malicious responses to DNS queries.
+A DNS cache poisoning attack, also known as DNS spoofing, involves corrupting the DNS cache with false information to redirect users to malicious websites.
+In the general case, DNS cache poisoning refers to any mechanism where an attacker is able to provide malicious responses to DNS queries, resulting in those responses getting cached locally.

-For instance, if an attacker can install malware that can inspect ethernet packets on the network, the malware can detect DNS queries and issue forged responses.
+For instance, if an attacker installs malware that inspects ethernet packets on the network, the malware can detect DNS queries and issue forged responses.
 The response’s source address can even be forged to appear that it’s coming from a legitimate server.
 The local DNS resolver will accept the data because there is no way to verify whether it is legitimate or not.

 Summary: An attacker can run a local DNS server that will attempt to provide spoofed DNS responses to legitimate domain name lookup requests.
 If the query ID numbers of the fake response match those of a legitimate query (trial and error), the victim will get the wrong IP address, which will redirect legitimate requests to an attacker’s service.